enricodeleo/wpacked/README.md

 ![WPacked Logo](logo.png)

-_Thanks to everyone having starred my repo!
-If you like this project, please consider your star_
+_Thanks to everyone who has starred my repo!
+If you like this project, please consider giving it a star._

 [![Stargazers repo roster for @enricodeleo/wpacked](https://reporoster.com/stars/enricodeleo/wpacked)](https://github.com/enricodeleo/wpacked/stargazers)

 # WPacked

-**WPacked** tries to give you an easy development starter kit easy to maintain and deploy, **within a clean pure local environment**.
+**WPacked** aims to provide an easy-to-maintain and deployable development starter kit, **within a clean pure local environment**.
 Just like you usually do with npm.

-No more XAMP/MAMP or virtual machines, or other (often conflicting) softwares on your local machines.
+No more XAMP/MAMP or virtual machines, or other (often conflicting) software on your local machines.
 **You just need PHP**.

 Clean, versionable, quick.